AbhinavPraveen/UoP-HPC-Docs/source/containerisation/podman.rst

    podman run --rm CONTAINER_NAME ARGS

-To use a non-interactively with Podman, the basic syntax is:
+To use a container interactively with Podman, the basic syntax is:

 .. code-block:: bash